[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

 The events that set your drip marketing campaigns rolling by adding a new lead to your pipeline or pushing the lead forward in the funnel.
 The type and triggers will be different for every business and industry.

-The most commonly used triggers are:
+The most commonly used triggers for drip campaign emails are:

 - When someone signs up to your email list